-The programme at Year 9 is grounded in the mātauranga Māori concept of Tūrangawaewae (Our Place to Stand).
-It explores the geography and history of who we are, where we have come from, and where we are going.
+The programme explores the geography and history of who we are, where we have come from, and where we are going.
 The context is both national and local.
-Through this programme, students will develop cultural awareness, empathy, and appreciation for the unique perspectives and contributions of different communities within the country.
+Through this programme, students will develop cultural awareness, empathy, and appreciation for the unique perspectives and contributions of different communities within the country, and knowledge or our region.
 The skills we build throughout the year are:

 - critical thinking

 - conceptual understanding

 - interpretation and analysis of sources

 - communication

 - understanding values and perspectives

-- media literacy
+- literacy and numeracy skills through social studies context